Encryption Protocols and Ciphers

-- Keeping Password Server up-to-date will ensure the latest security patches & configurations are applied.
+- Keep Password Server up-to-date: ensure the latest security patches, fixes, & configurations are applied

-- Keeping Browsers and Machine OS's updated regularly is important, because it also helps to automatically keep pace with the security / protocol algorithm improvements, as these get reviewed and updated.
+- Keep Machine updated & Browsers updated regularly: helps to automatically keep pace with the ever-changing security / protocol algorithm improvements, as these get reviewed and updated often

-Using Secure Certificates will help to ensure the connection uses the strongest encryption possible
+- Use Secure Certificates: will help to ensure the connection uses the best encryption strength possible

 - SSL/TLS Versions